 Ukrainian Christmas date.
 Old traditions meet the new ones

 If you visit Ukraine at the beginning of the year, you may be confused by the fact that not only Christmas is celebrated here on a different day (January, 7th instead of December, 25th).
 Such term as “Old New Year” is also common and celebrated by many on January 14, in memory of the switch to the Gregorian calendar Ukraine made in 1918.

 Two dates, one Christmas.
 Orthodox & Catholic Christmas

 In fact, some parts of the Orthodox Church never adopted the new calendar.
 They still live by the older Julian one.
 That is why December, 25 is often called the Catholic Christmas in Ukraine.
 Professor of the Kiev Theological Academy archimandrite Sylvester tells that it is not right.
 “There is no such concept as Catholic Christmas or Protestant Christmas.
 There is one holiday, which Christian faiths celebrate according to different calendars.”

 To understand the difference between the calendars see the picture enclosed.

 Will the changes remain?

 When some new rules are provided in a state, society celebrates both dates at the beginning.
-After a while the old tradition fades and the new one replaces it.
-However, the conservatives say that this would mean disposal of the old, “initially” Ukrainian (and church) tradition which is unique to Ukraine, Belorussia, Moldova and Albania.
+After a while, the old tradition fades and the new one replaces it.
+However, the conservatives say that this would mean the disposal of the old, “initially” Ukrainian (and church) tradition which is unique to Ukraine, Belorussia, Moldova, and Albania.

-What is your opinion about keeping holiday traditions by various calendars?
+What is your opinion about keeping holiday traditions with various calendars?
+When does your Slavic woman celebrate Christmas?
 Share with us in commentaries!